 As part of the 2020 facelift Land Rover introduced an entirely new engine range for the Discovery, with the brand's latest four and six-cylinder Ingenium engines – some of which benefit from 48-volt mild-hybrid assistance – now included across the line-up.

 The P360 petrol version takes the title for best performer in the Discovery range.
 Its 3.0-litre straight six unit produces 355bhp and manages the 0-62mph sprint in 6.5 seconds, before topping out at a 130mph maximum.

-The cheaper P300 variant is no slouch, reaching 62mph from a standstill in 7.3 seconds, with a claimed 125mph top speed.
+The P300 variant is no longer available, but should you be in the market for a used example you'll find it reaches 62mph from a standstill in 7.3 seconds, with a claimed 125mph top speed.

 The top D300 diesel splits the difference in terms of pace with a 6.8 second dash to 62mph, while the 247bhp D250 can still hold its head high with a decent 8.1 second time.

 - 1Land Rover Discovery reviewThe fifth-generation Land Rover Discovery isn't cheap, but it's one of the best all-round family cars money can buy

 - 2Engines, performance and drive - currently readingSix-cylinder petrol and diesel engines offer plenty of pace and performance

 - 3MPG, CO2 and Running CostsMild-hybrid diesel engines offer a more efficient entry point to the Discovery line-up